fusioncharts/dev_centre_docs/getting-started/plain-javascript/change-chart-type-using-plain-javascript.md

 4. `beforeRender` event is called to update the chart type from `column2d` to `bar2d` or `pie2d`.

-5. Radio buttons are created inside the `<div>`.
+5. Radio buttons are created inside the `<div>` to choose a chart type from:
+	* Column 2D
+	* Bar 2D
+	* Pie 2D

-6. Functionalities are added to the radio buttons to update the chart at runtime.
+6. Functionalities are added to the radio buttons to update the chart type at runtime.